-This program is part of the basic input/output system (BIOS) code in your computer.
-You can use this program to configure serial- and parallel-connector assignments, change the drive startup sequence, set the date and time, and set passwords.
-For more information on how to start this utility, see "Starting the Configuration/Setup Utility program" on page 44.
+The Configuration/Setup Utility program is part of the basic input/output system (BIOS) code in your computer.
+You can use this program to configure serial- and parallel-connector assignments, change interrupt request (IRQ) settings, change the drive startup sequence, set the date and time, and set passwords, and set the chassis-intrusion detector.
+For more information on how to start this utility, see "Starting the Configuration/Setup Utility program" on page 48.
 For detailed information, see the User's Guide.